ravindu644/Ubuntu-Chroot/README.md

 **Downloading Firmware**

-- If you want to download and decompress firmware files (useful for hardware compatibility), run the following command inside the chroot:
+- If you want to download and decompress firmware files (useful for installing WIFI firmware without installing random Magisk modules from the internet), run the following command inside the chroot:
   ```bash
   sudo download-firmware
   ```